lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 ``config.ldap.emailAttr``
     The attribute from which to get the user's email address.
+    Set to null to not look up email addresses.
     Default: ``mail``.

 ``config.ldap.gidAttr``
     The attribute holding the user's primary GID number.
-    This can be set to null to tell Gafaelfawr to not attempt to get the GID number from LDAP.
-    This normally only makes sense if ``addUserGroup`` is also set to true.
+    Set to null to not look up primary GID numbers from LDAP, although be aware that some services may require a primary GID.
+    This attribute is only used if :ref:`Firestore <firestore>` is not used for UID and GID assignment and ``config.ldap.addUserGroup`` is not set.
     Default: ``gidNumber``.

 ``config.ldap.nameAttr``
     The attribute from which to get the user's full name.
     This attribute should hold the whole name that should be used, not just a surname or family name (which are not universally valid concepts anyway).
+    Set to null to not look up full names.
     Default: ``displayName``.

 ``config.ldap.uidAttr``